pnp/PnP/OfficeDevPnP.Core/ProvisioningSchema-2015-05.md

 Attibute|Type|Description
 --------|----|-----------
-ID|pnp:GUID|The value of the field ID to bind, required attribute Name|xsd:string|The name of the field used in the field reference.
+ID|GUID|The value of the field ID to bind, required attribute Name|xsd:string|The name of the field used in the field reference.
 This is for reference/readibility only.
 Required|xsd:boolean|The Required flag for the field to bind, optional attribute Hidden|xsd:boolean|The Hidden flag for the field to bind, optional attribute